Forced Resignation Dilemma: How Can My Friend Reclaim His Job After a Hasty Exit?

 M D Mohapatra

-He was not told for what reason he was being forced to resign, he was not terminated
+He was not informed of the reason for his forced resignation; he was not terminated.

 Regards,